We’re tucked into a cozy canyon community about 30 minutes up the freeway from downtown L.A , the beach or Hollywood!

 Check out our step-by-step guide for International Students here.

-We love this question because we’re not only accredited, we’re WASC accredited (Western Association of Schools and Colleges) and a member of the CCCU (Council for Christian Colleges and Universities), ACSI (Association of Christian Schools International), and other associations.
-That’s a lot of letters, and they all add up to one thing: TMC is a seriously decorated, seriously recognized academic institution.
+We love this question because we’re not only accredited, we’re WASC accredited (Western Association of Schools and Colleges) and a member ACSI (Association of Christian Schools International) and other associations.
+That’s a lot of letters, and they all add up to one thing: TMU is a seriously decorated, seriously recognized academic institution.

 Yes.
 Our graduates continue their educations at such institutions as Pepperdine, UCLA, Georgetown, Oxford, Duke, and USC.
-Twenty percent of TMC students attend immediately and 35% attend within five years.
-Medical schools attended by TMC grads include Baylor College of Medicine, Johns Hopkins University, Loma Linda University, University of Michigan, and College of Osteopathic Medicine.
+Twenty percent of TMU students attend immediately and 35% attend within five years.
+Medical schools attended by TMU grads include Baylor College of Medicine, Johns Hopkins University, Loma Linda University, University of Michigan, and College of Osteopathic Medicine.
 About 95% of our students who apply to med school get in.
-Seminaries: TMC grads have attended Western Conservative Baptist, Talbot Theological Seminary, Dallas Theological Seminary, The Master’s Seminary, Southern Theological Seminary, and Trinity Evangelical Divinity Seminary.
+Seminaries: TMU grads have attended Western Conservative Baptist, Talbot School of Theology, Dallas Theological Seminary, The Master’s Seminary, Southern Baptist Theological Seminary, and Trinity Evangelical Divinity School.

 Home school students constitute about a third of our student body, so we’ve got a nice mix.
 The other 2/3rds are split between public and private high school.